elypia/imagecaster/.gitlab/issue_templates/Feature Request.md

   This is pre-filled with example values, feel free to remove them before populating the template.

-  If you feel a heading is irrelevent, just remove it.
+  If you feel a heading is irrelevant, just remove it.
 -->

 ## Description